angelolab/toffy/README.md

 git pull
 ```

-After performing the above command, you will sometimes need to update your environment as well:
+After performing the above command, you will sometimes need to update your environment:

 ```
 conda remove --name toffy_env --all